shakacode/react_on_rails/docs/contributor-info/linters.md

 ## Autofix!

-If you haven't tried the autofix options for `jscs` and `rubocop`, you're seriously missing out!
+If you haven't tried the autofix options for `eslint` and `rubocop`, you're seriously missing out!

 1. Be **SURE** you have a clean git status, as you'll want to review what the autofix does to your code!
 2. **Rubocop:**  Be sure to be in the right directory where you have Ruby files, probably the top level of your Rails project.